lc-cs-172/fall-2025/syllabus.md

 about your interests, answer your questions, and we can normalize talking with your instructors.
 Office hours are _obligatory_ -- they are a key part of your participation grade.
 You may bring a friend.
-No appointment is necessary to see me during office hours; simply stop by Monday or Friday before class; or make an appointment by contacting me at jskudlarek@lclark.edu.
+No appointment is necessary to see me during normal office hours -- but you can make an appointment to have priority -- simply stop by Monday or Friday before class.
+To setup an appointment outside normal hours, please email me at jskudlarek@lclark.edu.

 I encourage interaction, both inside and outside the classroom.
 Feel free to chat with me when we're on campus.